Albert Boxler - Alsace Gewurztraminer Réserve 2022 (doux)

 Wine rated (2022 guide) 93/100

-In 2022, Jean Boxler declassified his Gewurztraminer from Brand and blended the limestone plots with it.
+In 2022, Jean Boxler declassified his Gewurztraminer from Brand and blended the limestone-based plots into it.
 The bouquet is intense and varietal, with distinct notes of wild rose and ginger.
 Smooth on the palate, the wine is creamy, round, and refreshing thanks to subtle, structuring bitterness.
-Now – 2038
+Drink now through 2038